-72.3.2 Elective Patterns in Chemical Engineering
+72.3.3 Elective Patterns in Chemical Engineering

-In addition to the required courses, Chemical Engineering programs offer considerable flexibility through electives to develop interdisciplinary interests or to study certain fields in depth.
+In addition to the required courses, Chemical Engineering students can specialize in their own chosen program through their technical elective courses.
+These electives can be chosen to develop interdisciplinary interests or to study certain fields in depth.
+The following lists possible specialization fields: